janis-me/handlery/packages/docs/src/index.md

 hero:
   name: 'handlery'
-  text: Type-save event handling for ALL emitters
+  text: event handling... like it should be
   tagline: Add class-based, decorator-powered and fully typed event handlers to your [nodejs, emittery, web...] app!
+  image:
+    src: /handlery-ghost-logo.png
+    alt: Themed Logo
   actions:
     - theme: brand
       text: Learn how!